minihazel/FIKA-FPS/README.md

 Hit Enter, then close the launcher.

-When the Server PC Server + Dedicated Client are both running, run `SPT.Launcher.exe` and log in with a new/existing username.
+When the Server PC Server + Headless Client are both running, run `SPT.Launcher.exe` and log in with a new/existing username.